smmehrab/CourseraMachineLearning/README.md

 <br/>
 <br/>

-# Linear Regression With One Variable
+# Univariate Linear Regression

+This simply, linear regression with one variable feature.

 As you already know, in supervise learning, we have a dataset (also known as training set).
 Our job is to predict output data from the training set.